rabobank-cdc/dtctl/README.md

 dtctl
 ```

+*Note:*
+On Windows there could be issues with dtctl to be not in a user's %PATH% variable.
+Most likely
+ due to venv particulars.
+Ensure that the python "Scripts" directory containing the dtct stubs
+ is in your path.

 ## Docker
 A Docker image is made available for getting started with dtctl.
 If you want to make use of a
 configuration file, make sure you mount a volume and specify the config file (if not mounted